AntonErtl/fforth/README.md

 # fforth

+Fforth in not yet in a usable state.

 Fforth is a minmalist modern Forth implementation.
 It is a 64-bit native-code Forth system running on AMD64 (porting to other architectures should be easy).

-The main goal of fforth is to demonstrate modern implementation techniques, in particular
+The main goal of fforth is to demonstrate modern Forth implementation techniques, in particular

 * header structures that directly represent, e.g., compilation